BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 In the realm where art and technology intersect, the philosophy of Martin Heidegger offers a profound, though controversial, perspective through which their entanglement can be examined.
 Heidegger, a thinker deeply engaged with the *question of Being* and the existential structures of human life, was at the same time a member of the NSDAP---a fact that cannot be overlooked and that poses a serious ethical problem for any engagement with his work.
 And yet, Heidegger's reflections on technology[^1] and art remain remarkable in their depth.

-Heidegger did not understand technology merely as a collection of tools or procedures, but as a mode of revealing (essence)---a way in which the world discloses itself to us.
-"Essence" here does not mean *essence* in the metaphysical sense, but rather that which historically shapes and sustains a mode of appearing.
+Heidegger did not understand technology merely as a collection of tools or procedures, but as a mode of revealing---a way in which the world discloses itself to us.
+He called this the *Wesen* of technology.
+The German *Wesen* is usually translated as "essence," but this is misleading: Heidegger uses the word verbally, closer to "holding sway" or "enduring for a while" (*währen*).
+The *Wesen* of something is not its timeless core but that which historically shapes and sustains how it shows up.
+Crucially, the *Wesen* itself changes; it is temporary.
+What "technology" means in the age of the water-wheel is not what it means in the age of the power grid.

-Accordingly, for Heidegger, art was not simply a matter of aesthetic production, but a space in which truth comes into the open.
-From this perspective, art and technology are not simple opposites.
-Both are ways of revealing---ways in which we encounter the world.
+For Heidegger, art was not a matter of aesthetic production but a *happening* of truth---a setting-into-work in which something first comes to stand as what it is.
+From this perspective, art and technology are not opposites.
+Both are ways of revealing, modes in which the world discloses itself to us.

-Technology, at its core, carries the power to reveal---yet it also harbors the danger of the *enframing* (Ge-stell)[^2], in which everything, including the human being, appears only as a resource to be optimized and controlled.
-Art, on the other hand, has the capacity to interrupt this enframing---to open a space where beings can appear for their own sake, beyond mere usefulness.
-In this way, art offers a counterbalance to technological thinking by making visible the depths of our being-in-the-world.
+Every technology reveals---but how it reveals changes.
+Pre-modern *téchne* let things come forth (*poiesis*); modern technology challenges things forth, setting upon them as a "standing-reserve" (*Bestand*) to be optimized and controlled.
+Heidegger calls the mode of revealing peculiar to modern technology *enframing* (*Ge-stell*): a framework within which everything---rivers, forests, other people, and ourselves---tends to show up only as resource.
+Art, Heidegger hoped, might open a space where beings can appear for their own sake, beyond mere usefulness.
+Whether art *can* still do this under the conditions of enframing is something he treats as a question, not a confident claim.

 The following text attempts to unfold these ideas through the author's interpretative transcription.
 It must be clear, however, that the author himself has already made a selective observation from the very beginning of his existence.
 Or, in the words of {cite}`james:1890`: